zth/rescript-relay/rescript-relay-documentation/docs/experimental-router.md

 #### Navigating programatically

 Navigating programatically is just like with `RescriptReactRouter`, but ideally you should call `router.preload(urlOfNewRoute)` to leverage all of the goodies of preloading the route as soon as possible.
-Check out the included `Link` component for an example of how `router.preload` can be used.
+To create the `router` you insert a hook in your file `let router = RescriptRelayRouter.use()`.

 #### Query params